KonradHoeffner/tempoguide/index.md

 Tamiyo, Murktide and Kaito and are pitch cards for your Forces.
 You can shave one Kaito but in rare situations you can actually bring it into play and lock the game up after a lot of early trading or even tap a fattie to get in the last few points of damage.
 They have a lot of mana sources but still play into Daze a lot and Wastelands make Daze stronger and can turn off offcolor spells like Show and Tell or Witherbloom Apprentice.

-### UB Tempo Mirror (6% Meta game)

-<youtube-video id="rvXujBKWM6g" t="4394"></youtube-video>
-<youtube-video id="a4blaLDSMNA"></youtube-video>

-Luke:

-#### Sideboarding
-Thankfully, the sideboard plan for the mirror is straightforward and intuitive.

-##### Out
-<mtg-card name="Force of Will"></mtg-card>

--4 Force of Will.

-In the mirror, we share most cards with our opponent, depending on whether they have elected to configure their deck around Dauthi Voidwalker or Nethergoyf.
-There are no "unfair" or "win the game on the spot" combos out of the UB Tempo deck, so the resulting matches are attrition style, back and forth games.
-Force of Will is a liability due to the requirement of exiling one of our other cards.
-We will replace them with cards that deal with threats after they have hit the board, as well as some additional threats of our own.

-##### In
-+2 Barrowgoyf
-+2 Removal.

-<mtg-cards names="Barrowgoyf"></mtg-cards>
-Barrowgoyf has been discussed at length in this guide, and I will address its merits again shortly.

-TODO: link to removal section

-### Discerning Reanimator and UB Tempo

-It's sometimes hard to know whether you are versing the mirror or UB Reanimator after G1 unless you see Nethergoyf, Kaito or mainboard Fatal Push (UB Tempo) or Entomb, Reanimate, Atraxa, Archon of Cruelty or Animate Dead (UB Reanimator).
-The second Undercity Sewers is also an indicator but not always.
-When in doubt it’s better to assume Reanimator if you aren’t sure because it is played so often but I would not shave on Fatal Push then.

 ### Oops All Spells
 <mtg-cards names="Dark Ritual|Elvish Spirit Guide|Balustrade Spy|Undercity Informer|Poxwalkers|Narcomoeba|Dread Return|Thassa's Oracle"></mtg-cards>